EezehDev/AI-Formations/README.md

 ## Implementation

+The first few parts are extra and not part of the research, so there will be no code.
+Feel free to download the project or check the files inside to see how these features work.

 **Choosing the engine / framework**

 Initially, I wanted to use Unreal Engine due to the already existing top-down template and engine architecture.
 Due to limited time and no previous knowledge of C++ in the engine, I ended up switching to Unity.